Montenegro

+Montenegro is a country in Southeast Europe, on the Balkan Peninsula.
+Its 25 municipalities have a total population of 633,158 people in an area of 13,883 km2 (5,360 sq mi).
+It is bordered by Serbia to the northeast, Bosnia and Herzegovina to the northwest, Kosovo to the east, Albania to the southeast, and Croatia to the west, and has a coastline along the Adriatic Sea to the southwest.
+The capital and largest city is Podgorica, while Cetinje is the Old Royal Capital and cultural centre.

+Before the arrival of the Slav peoples in the Balkans in the 6th and 7th centuries CE, the area now known as Montenegro was inhabited principally by people known as Illyrians.

 During the Early Medieval period, three principalities were located on the territory of modern-day Montenegro: Duklja, roughly corresponding to the southern half; Travunia, the west; and Rascia proper, the north.
 The Principality of Zeta emerged in the 14th and 15th centuries.
 From the late 14th century to the late 18th century, large parts of southern Montenegro were ruled by the Venetian Republic and incorporated into Venetian Albania.
 The name Montenegro was first used to refer to the country in the late 15th century.
-After falling under Ottoman Empire rule, Montenegro gained its semi-autonomy in 1696 under the rule of the House of Petrović-Njegoš, first as a theocracy and later as a secular principality.
+After falling under Ottoman Empire rule, Montenegro gained semi-autonomy in 1696 under the rule of the House of Petrović-Njegoš, first as a theocracy and later as a secular principality.
 Montenegro's independence was recognised by the Great Powers at the Congress of Berlin in 1878.
 In 1910, the country became a kingdom.
 After World War I, the kingdom became part of Yugoslavia.
 Following the breakup of Yugoslavia, the republics of Serbia and Montenegro together proclaimed a federation.
-Following an independence referendum held in May 2006, Montenegro declared its independence in June 2006 and the confederation dissolved.
+In June 2006 Montenegro declared its independence following a referendum.

-Montenegro has an upper-middle-income economy and ranks 48th in the Human Development Index.
+Montenegro has an upper-middle-income economy, mostly service-based, and is in late transition to a market economy.
 It is a member of the United Nations, NATO, the World Trade Organization, the Organization for Security and Co-operation in Europe, the Council of Europe, and the Central European Free Trade Agreement.
-Montenegro is also a founding member of the Union for the Mediterranean, and is currently in the process of joining the European Union.
+Montenegro is also a founding member of the Union for the Mediterranean, and has been in the process of joining the European Union since 2012.